The population is over 40 million.

 The system of Education The system of education provides good quality and is well developed.
 One of the most important tasks for central and local authorities is to give equal possibilities in getting the top quality education for all citizens of Ukraine.
 The table on page 9 represents the structure of education.

 In the area of education and upbringing are involved 7% of Ukrainian professionals who teach 11 million students (22% of the population).

 There are 18400 institutions for pre-school preparation.
 According to the Constitution secondary school takes the central part of the system and is free and quite accessible.
 7 mln. students attend 21900 schools.
 The private sector in secondary education is insignificant.
 Totally, there are 200 private schools (1% of all the amount of students).

 The transition of secondary school from 10 (11) to 12 level system, according to European standards, is taking place now.
 Moreover, there is no difference in the content of Ukrainian (post-soviet) secondary education from standards of secondary school of other European countries.

 You can take vocational education in 1003 technical institutions (utchilische) on the base of lower secondary education and upper secondary education.
-In Ukrainian system of Education College of Further Education (tekhnikum) refers to the lower part of higher education.
+In the Ukrainian system of Education College of Further Education (tekhnikum) refers to the lower part of higher education.

 Higher Education Having more than 1 million, student institutions of higher education in Ukraine form a system which considers being one of the biggest in the world.
 In Ukraine, you can get higher education in universities (academies, institutes) accredited on a 3-4th level.
-After 4 years of studying you can get Bachelor degree, 5 years is for specialists, five and a half or 6 years Masters Degree.
+After 4 years of studying you can get a Bachelor degree, 5 years is for specialists, five and a half or 6 years Masters Degree.
 Among all the enumerated degrees Specialist is the most popular.